Guide to the Underwriting Process

 Down Payment Red Flags

-It’s good practice for the underwriter and lender to review the 3-month history of your down payment to make sure that the savings/investments were built up over a reasonable amount of time or through large increases in your investment gains.
-This due diligence is done in part to comply with anti-money laundering legislation as well as to confirm that you indeed have the savings to complete your home purchase once the instructions are sent to your solicitor after the approval has been granted.
+Down payment history: It’s good practice for the underwriter and lender to review the 3-month history of your down payment to make sure that the savings/investments were built up over a reasonable amount of time or through large increases in your investment gains.
+This due diligence is done in part to comply with anti-money laundering legislation as well as to confirm that you indeed have the savings to complete your home purchase.

-This verification and compliance are completed to also establish reasonable savings compared to income and the number of years over which you’ve consistently received such income.
-Really the lender has a legal obligation to make sure the funds come from legal and legitimate sources.
-Legal in this case implies that they were not sourced from any fraudulent means.
-Legitimate implies that they are your own; if you were gifted this money, but did not let your broker know then you’re not being fully truthful in the application process.
+Source of down payment: The lender has a legal obligation to make sure the funds come from legal and legitimate sources.
+If you were gifted a down payment you need to inform your broker of this beforehand.
 With any uncertainty, the lender may ask for longer proof such as 6 or 12 months of deposit history, alongside proof that the money came from a related individual as per the federal government requirements.

 What Step is Underwriting in the Mortgage Process?